koskurita/NetflixSubtitleChromeExtension/README.md

 ## How to use
 1. Go to Netflix.com
-2. Left click, and press translate.
+2. Right click and press translate.
 Choose your target language.&nbsp;&nbsp;&nbsp;&nbsp;

-4. Select the chrome extension, and click on the button so it's on.

-6. Now, you will have two subtitles, one in original and one in your target language.
+4. Translated Subtitles in your target language should appear.

-## Functionalities to add
+## Functionalities
-1. Setting for text size and color.
+1. The translated text box can be dragged around the screen.
+2. Font size and textbox width can be adjusted using the slider bar in the extension's popup.
+3. Toggle off/on the original captions using the "Hide Original Captions" button.
+4. To reset all settings, click on "Reset"

 ## Prerequisites
 Chrome